vanadium/website/content/tutorials/faq.md

 break the tutorials must be accompanied by tutorial content changes that keep things up to date.

-# Do I need to know JavaScript to do the JavaScript tutorials?

-The JavaScript tutorials describe Vanadium concepts from a JavaScript perspective.
-Familiarity with the language is helpful but is not required.

 # Where are the API docs?

 Please refer to our in-depth [API references].